FIXED “INCOME” ISN’T...

 Things have changed.

-Long-only fixed income fund investors are facing the risk of more losses as rates are widely expected to increase for the rest of 2022 and beyond.
+Long-only fixed income fund investors are facing the risk of more losses as rates are expected to remain volatile in 2023.

 What is the solution?